smorrrs/Desperados-III-Resources/timer_setup.md

 ## Configuring LiveSplit
-When you launch LiveSplit.exe, you should see a black box with 0.00 appear.
+When you launch LiveSplit.exe for the first time, you should see a black box with 0.00 appear.

 1. Right-click the box and select "Edit Splits..." to open the Splits Editor